ShanLu1984/Insights-find-political-donors/README.md

 ### insight_testsuie:
 This folder contains a shell script provided by Insight Data Science for running the tests.
 In tests folder, test_1 is the case provided by Insight for testing.
 The other test files from test_2 to test_9 are provided by myself.
-1. *run_tests.sh* : a shell script to test if the code has the correct directory structure and the format of the output files are correct
+1. *run_tests.sh* : a shell script to test if the code has the correct directory structure and the format of the output files are correct.
 2. *tests folder* : used to store inputs and outputs of all the tests.
 Each test has a separate folder with an input folder for itcont.txt and an output folder for output corresponding to that test.

 ### two shell scripts: